kubernetes/ingress-nginx/ISSUE_TRIAGE.md

 New issues come in with the labels `needs-triage` and `needs-priority` and one of: `kind/bug`, `kind/feature` or `kind/support`.
 Unfortunately there are also some legacy issues that only have a `kind/*` label but neither `needs-triage` nor `needs-priority` .
 However for every issue that does not have the `triage-accepted` label the following steps have to be done to prepare them for further processing:

 * Filter for issues [without the `triage-accepted`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+-label%3Atriage%2Faccepted+is%3Aissue) label.
-* Check if all neccessary information are available.
+* Check if all necessary information are available.
 This is basically true, if people filled out the issue template correctly.
-If neccessary information is missing, ask the author to add the missing information and add the label `triage/needs-information` if not already present.
+If necessary information is missing, ask the author to add the missing information and add the label `triage/needs-information` if not already present.
 If already present, send the author a friendly reminder to add those.
 * Check if the used versions of ingress-nginx and Kubernetes is supported.
 Note that [we only support n-3 versions](https://github.com/kubernetes/ingress-nginx#support-versions-table).
 If the version is not supported, ask the author to upgrade to newer versions and see if the error still persists.
 * Read through the issue description and comments briefly to understand what the issue is about.
-Also check if the kind and area is correct, and adjust it if neccessary.
+Also check if the kind and area is correct, and adjust it if necessary.
 If the issue is understandable add the label `triage-accepted`.
 * If at any point you don't know how to proceed with an issue during the triage process, tag one of the [core maintainers](OWNERS_ALIASES) in the issue to raise attention or alternatively come to [this slack channel](https://kubernetes.slack.com/archives/C021E147ZA4) which may be the quicker way as people tend to miss github notifications.

 Note: Issues that are stale for 90 days are being closed automatically.
 However we could be missing a bug here, so from time to time it makes sense to go over the closed ones and see if there is something important.
 Use [this filter](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aclosed+is%3Aissue+label%3Alifecycle%2Frotten+) to find those.